 The use of Bidirectional LSTM is quite successful in our experiments and obtains good results across three datasets.
 This indicates that Bi-LSTM is successful in recognizing the underlying relationships in a set of data better than most of the other models except transformers.

-In terms of transformers embedding, the use of BERT, ELECTRA and Al-BERT provide the best results in all three datasets, showing quite consistently superior performance over the competing models.
-The higher accuracy of the transformer embeddings can also be bound in other studies \cite{mozafari2019bert}, in which the base version of BERT was used in combination with CNN and LSTM networks.
+In terms of transformers embedding, the use of BERT, ELECTRA, and Al-BERT provide the best results in all three datasets, showing quite consistently superior performance over the competing models.
+The higher performance of the transformer embeddings can also be found in other studies \cite{mozafari2019bert}, in which the base version of BERT was used in combination with CNN and LSTM networks.

 \textbf{Computational Efficiency}.
-In order to measure the computational time of the models during, we consider the time each model takes to complete one epoch.
-The computational time for the models are shown in Figure \ref{ct}.
-It is observed that while the accuracy provided by the transformers are higher than the other embeddings, but it does require much more time to train on the dataset.
-It is found that AI-BERT is the most time consuming model among the transformers, followed by the BERT model in all there dataset we have tested.
-Note that Bi-LSTM in combination with Glove is significantly more costly than Glove-based CNN and MLP models, which also takes much larger time to train than Electra and Small-BERT.
-Small BERT is the most efficient model among all the transformers due to the less amount of dataset it is trained on compared to other transformer embedding.
+In order to measure the computational time of the models, we consider the running time to complete one epoch for every model.
+The results of computational time are shown in Figure \ref{ct}.
+It is observed that while the effectiveness provided by the transformers is higher than the other embeddings, it does require much more time to train on the dataset.
+It can be found that AI-BERT is the most time-consuming model among the transformers, followed by the BERT model in all there datasets we have tested.
+Note that Bi-LSTM in combination with Glove is significantly more costly than Glove-based CNN and MLP models, which also take a long time to train than ELECTRA and Small-BERT.
+Small BERT is the most efficient model among all the transformers due to the smaller number of trainable parameters than the other versions of BERT.

-Overall, Electra-based MLP models seem to be the most practical method that can normally achieve the best classification accuracy while at the same time being sufficiently computational efficient.
+Overall, ELECTRA-based MLP models seem to be the most practical method that can normally achieve the best classification effectiveness while at the same time being sufficiently computation efficient.